launchscout/live_state/live_state_intro.md

 # What makes building javascript web apps terrible?
 * Is it really the javascript?
 * Would it still be terrible if it was simple enough?
-* What if we just had dumb components?
+* What if the client side was just dumb components?
 ---
 # Hosted apps (Shopify)
 * You want full UI control